coinable/coinable-docs/docs/developers/checkouts/getting-started.md

 The Checkout API allows any business to increase revenue-generating channels and remain competitive in the oncoming digital commerce revolution.
 Accept Solana token payments online with Coinable's self-hosted Checkout page with integration only a few steps away.
 Start accepting Solana eco-system tokens, including USDC, from today.

+**Checkout pages are fully customizable and optimized for mobile.**

 Make sure to follow closely the steps outlined in the following paragraphs.

 ## Getting Started